JayBox325/JayPack/README.md

 ## Installation

 This is a Gulp 4 boilerplate, so the first thing to do is remove any current versions of Gulp you have installed globally.
-This will break other projects on older versions of Gulp, but it's something the guys at Gulp recommend you do first.
+This will break other projects on older versions of Gulp and it's something the guys at Gulp recommend you do first.

 ```
 npm rm --global gulp